JuanPardos/rust-jxl/README.md

 You will be prompted for:

 1. **Path to the images folder**: directory containing your images.
-2. **Do you want to use lossless mode?**: using lossless mode gives the best results (if you don't mind about file size), disables any choices.
+2. **Do you want to use lossy compression?**: default is lossy compression, select lossless for maximum quality (and size).
-Default N.
+Default Y (Lossy).
+3. **Effort (1-10)**: determines the compression effort.
+Lower values = Faster but worse compression.
+Recommended 3-8
+Default: 6.
-3. **Quality (0.0-15.0)**: sets the quality.
+4. **Quality (0.0-15.0)**: sets the quality.
 Lower values = Higher quality and larger files.
+Disabled if lossless.
 Recommended 0.5-4.0
 Default 1.5.
-4. **Effort (1-10)**: determines the compression effort.
-Lower values = Faster but worse compression.
-Recommended 3-9
-Default: 6.

 ## Notes